matthias-reis/aithir.de/_content/posts/2025/2025-05-02-federated-social-networks.md

 I won’t go too much into implementation details on how efficiently those modules are built and on which technology they are based as it’s not really important.
-There are some obvious downsides, because the design includes single points of failure.
+There are some obvious downsides, because the design of the protocol alone includes single points of failure.
 One of them is the Relay, the big firehose, which is a stream that contains all change sets of all users.

 When you build a feed generator for example, you have to parse all incoming data (which appears to be about 2000 items per second at the moment).
 This can